-This is a question that all beginners of the game will be asking, how does a pool table recognize the cue ball and why doest it place the cue ball where the other numbered balls are.
-At a younger age, a simple answer like its a little magic trick that the pool table does would simply answer our questions but getting older we would know that there has to be some form of explanation for whats going on in the pool table.
+This is a question that all beginners of the game will be asking, how does a pool table recognize the cue ball and why does it place the cue ball where the other numbered balls are?
+At a younger age, a simple answer like a little magic trick that the pool table does would simply answer our questions but getting older we would know that there has to be some form of explanation for what’s going on in the pool table.

 How Does A Pool Table Recognize The Cue Ball?